-The SL-U UE operating shall meet the following additional requirements for maximum mean transmission power density specified in Table 6.2F.1-2 in TS38.101-1 when NS is signalled and when transmission overlaps with any portion of the specified frequency range.
+The SL-U UE shall meet the following additional requirements for maximum mean transmission power density specified in Table 6.2F.1-2 in TS38.101-1 when NS is signalled and when transmission overlaps with any portion of the specified frequency range.
 In case transmission overlaps multiple frequency ranges, the lowest power density requirement applies.